Blatter and Platini found not guilty following trial

 On his arrival at the court on Friday, Blatter said: "I am not innocent in my life but in this case I am innocent."

+Blatter, 86, and Platini, 67, were banned from football in 2015 and indicted last November.

-The 11-day trial took place at the Federal Criminal Court in Bellinzona, Switzerland and concluded on 22 June.
+Their 11-day trial over the 2011 payment took place at the Federal Criminal Court in Bellinzona, Switzerland and concluded on 22 June.

+In his testimony, Blatter said he asked Platini to be his adviser when he was first appointed president of football's world governing body in 1998.

+He said former France captain Platini wanted 1m Swiss francs (£816,030) per year but Blatter told him Fifa could not afford that fee.